jezzsantos/automate/CONTRIBUTING.md

 ### Local Release

+Should you wish to build and install the dotnet tool on your local machine.

 Either:

+1. Update your `appsettings.local.json` with the necessary runtime configuration.
-1. Build the solution in `Release` build configuration.
+1. Build the solution the in `Release` build configuration.

-> In the 'Release' configuration the dotnet tool is built, packed, and installed.
+> In the 'Release' build configuration the dotnet tool is built, packed, and installed. (see the CLI.csproj file for MSBUILD custom targets)
+>
+> Make sure not to commit changes to `appsettings.json` that should not be in source control

 OR:

+1. Manually update the `appsettings.json` with the necessary runtime configuration settings.
-1. Package the nuget: `dotnet pack --configuration Release /p:Version=x.y.z CLI/CLI.csproj`
+2. Build and package the nuget: `dotnet pack --configuration Release /p:Version=x.y.z CLI/CLI.csproj`
-2. Uninstall existing tool: `dotnet tool uninstall automate --global`
+3. Uninstall existing tool: `dotnet tool uninstall automate --global`
-3. Install the local tool: `dotnet tool install automate --global --add-source CLI\nupkg --version x.y.z`
+4. Install the local tool: `dotnet tool install automate --global --add-source CLI\nupkg --version x.y.z`

+> Make sure not to commit changes to `appsettings.json` that should not be in source control

 ### Public Release